Free shipping on orders over $49.99

 Extractor

-The extractor part of the Glock is a small spring-loaded part, which is designed to help remove fired cartridges from the chamber of the firearm.
+The extractor is a small spring-loaded part that helps remove fired cartridges from the chamber of the firearm.
 If this part fails, it is often because there has been damage to the extractor depressor channel.
 If this is the case, the additional friction between the extractor and the depressor spring will slow movement, potentially causing issues.

 Problems With the Trigger